sbsacademiccouncil/Summer-Opportunities/README.md

 ## 13. Council login & on-site editing (Firebase) — implemented

 **Status: built.** Backend = Firebase project `sbs-academic-council`.
-Site is hosted at `https://sbsacademiccouncil.github.io/Summer-Opportunities/`.
+Site is hosted at `https://sbsacademiccouncil.github.io/index/`.
 Firebase SDK pinned to v10.9.0, loaded as ES modules from `gstatic.com` (the one exception to the "self-contained file" rule — this and the Google Fonts link are the only two external network dependencies the page has).

 ### 13.0 One-time setup still required outside the code (site owner only)
 I cannot reach your live Firebase project from here, so these three things must be done by hand in the Firebase console before login/editing will actually work when the page loads:
 1. **Authentication → Settings → Authorized domains** — add `sbsacademiccouncil.github.io`.
 2. **Firestore Database → Rules** — paste in the rules from §13.5 below (replacing the defaults).
 3. **Firestore Database → Data → Start collection `admins`** — add one document per Council editor, where **the document ID is the exact email** (no fields required, an empty document is fine): `terrence.wang@sbs.org`, `sarah.fay@sbs.org`, `meghan.fay@sbs.org`.
-4. When uploading to the `Summer-Opportunities` GitHub repo, name the file `index.html` at the repo root (or in whatever path GitHub Pages is configured to serve) so it loads at the URL above.
+4. When uploading to the `index` GitHub repo, name the file `index.html` at the repo root (or in whatever path GitHub Pages is configured to serve) so it loads at the URL above.

 The `programs` collection does **not** need manual seeding — see §13.9.